 - Gia is about model Gia Marie Carangi, who had a substance abuse problem and wound up contracting HIV from an infected needle.
 She dies from complications from AIDS at the age of 26.

-- Holding the Man, an Australian movie adaptation of a memoir with the same name depicts the love story of said memoir's writer, Timothy "Tim" Conigrave, and his partner John Caleo which ends in John dying from the disease's complication and Tim following suit few years later, ten days after he finished the memoir in October 6th 1994.
-Both the book and the movie adaptation didn't hold back in describing/showing John's deteriorating progression of the disease and Tim's anguist coming from the guilt of infecting John.
+- Holding the Man, an Australian movie adaptation of a memoir of the same name depicts the love story of said memoir's writer, Timothy "Tim" Conigrave, and his partner John Caleo which ends in John dying from the disease's complication and Tim following suit a few years later, ten days after he finished the memoir on October 6th, 1994.
+Both the book and the movie adaptation didn't hold back in describing/showing John's deteriorating progression of the disease and Tim's anguish coming from the guilt of infecting John.

 - The plot of The Living End centers around two gay men who, after discovering they have AIDS and not long left to live, embark on a nihilistic and murderous road trip.
 Neither character definitively dies or survives the film, but the film is a rumination on the interconnectedness of life, sex, and death for queer men in a world with AIDS.